GreatButter888/tabguard/README.md

 Chrome extension that keeps your browsing tidy by capping how many tabs you can have open.
 When you try to exceed the limit, the newest tab is closed and a notification lets you know you've hit the cap.

+**Stay focused on what matters.** Tab Guard helps you break the habit of tab hoarding, keeping you focused on the tasks that truly matter.
+By limiting how many tabs you can have open at once, you'll reduce distractions, minimize context switching, and maintain a cleaner, more productive workspace.

 ## How to use
 - In Chrome, open `chrome://extensions` and enable **Developer mode**.
 - Click **Load unpacked** and select this `tab-guard` folder.